Can Confidence Estimates Decide When Chain-of-Thought Is Necessary for LLMs?: Confidence-Gated Chain-of-Thought

-In this study, we limit the scope within self-assessed confidence, where the confidence scores are produced by the model itself or computed based on its outputs without using another predictor.
-All strategies we study can be generated without sampling answers multiple times and without additional training.
-These methods have low inference overhead and are broadly applicable.
+We focus on confidence estimates that are produced by the model itself or based on its outputs without using an external predictor.
+All methods can be implemented without sampling answers multiple times or additional training.

-\paragraph{Perplexity:} In our study, we view the perplexity of the generated direct answer as a measure of the LLM's confidence in it.
-Given a direct answer sequence \(y = (y_1,\dots,y_T)\) with $T$ tokens, perplexity is defined as:
+\paragraph{Perplexity:} The perplexity of a generated answer is a measure of the LLM's confidence in it \citep{lu2025prolongedreasoningneedcertaintybased}.
+Given a direct answer sequence \(y = (y_1,\dots,y_T)\) with $T$ tokens, it is defined as: